Energy-Based Models for Functional Data using Path Measure Tilting: EXPERIMENTS

 \textbf{Goodness-of-fit.} Table \ref{tab:samples-visualised} shows samples generated from the model and samples from the dataset.
-Since NP and GP were designed with regression in mind, it is unsurprising that both $\mathcal{F}$-EBM and $\pi$-VAE can capture the intricacies of the dataset better than both the NP and GP.
-For the GP, it is clear that it cannot capture the datasets effectively due to its stationary kernel.
-As for the NP, the model can capture certain characteristics of the dataset (such as the mode) but cannot capture the tails of the data distribution.
-These results can be visually verified further in the Table \ref{tab:tsne-samples-visualised} which shows the t-SNE embeddings for each model against its respective datasets.
-The table highlights a high degree of overlap for $\mathcal{F}$-EBM and $\pi$-VAE compared to the other models (see Appendix Table \ref{tab:pca-samples-visualised} for PCA embeddings).
-It is hard to distinguish between $\pi$-VAE and $\mathcal{F}$-EBM using only samples and its embeddings.
-However, the results of the test power of the two-sample test shown in Table \ref{tab:test_power} tells a different story.
-It can be seen that $\mathcal{F}$-EBM achieves the lowest test power with $\pi$-VAE being a close contender.
-These results suggest that $\mathcal{F}$-EBM is a good choice for density estimation.
+It is clear from the samples that both $\mathcal{F}$-EBM, $\pi$-VAE can capture the intricacies of each dataset better than both the NP, VIP.
+EBP performs well on \texttt{Quadratic}, but falls short in other datasets.
+For more complicated datasets, EBP, NP, and VIP can capture certain characteristics of the dataset (such as the mode) but cannot capture the tails of the data distribution.
+It is hard to distinguish between $\pi$-VAE and $\mathcal{F}$-EBM using only samples.
+Fortunately, the results of the test power of the two-sample test shown in Table \ref{tab:test_power} tells a different story.
+It can be seen that $\mathcal{F}$-EBM achieves the lowest test power for almost all datasets, with $\pi$-VAE being a close contender.
+These results suggest that $\mathcal{F}$-EBM is a good choice for generative modelling.